mauzeh/showcase/README.md

 $ composer install
 ```

-To run the tests,  navigate to the top directory of the repository and run:
+To run the tests, stay in the top directory of the repository and run:

 ```$ phpunit -c app```